dorianjagusch/dorianjagusch/README.md

 - **[ft_irc (School 42)](https://github.com/dorianjagusch/ft_irc)**: A project focusing on creating an IRC (Internet Relay Chat) server and client, emphasizing network programming and communication protocols.

 - **[Minishell (School 42)](https://github.com/dorianjagusch/minishell/)**: An exploration into shell scripting, where we designed and implemented a simple shell from scratch, offering command execution and other shell functionalities.

-- **Path Algorithm Visualizer**: Currently, I'm working on a path algorithm visualizer project.
-This full-stack endeavor combines my passion for coding with my interest in data science to create a tool that visually represents and analyzes pathfinding algorithms.
+- **[Philosophers (School 42)](https://github.com/dorianjagusch/philo/)**: A fascinating journey into the world of synchronization and multithreading.
+This project challenges you to simulate the Dining Philosophers problem, guiding you to create a program that allows philosophers to think, eat, and avoid conflicts or deadlocks in a shared dining environment.

 ## Get in Touch